 If you try this Clothespin Color Matching activity, let us know!
 Leave a comment and don’t forget to tag a photo #ChalkAcademy on Instagram!

-Activities with recycled materials (eg, cardboard) can be found under this tag.
+- DIY activities with recycled materials (eg, cardboard)

 Bilingual Facebook Group